cantbelieveimshook/Beesearch/README.md

 The second and third functions (predicted_rating_entropy_values(), predicted_rating_entropy_surface_area()) predict entropy values of a bee, with and without dividing by the surface area, respectively.
 They then plot the correlation between the entropy ratings and the hairiness scores.

 ### Other scripts and what they do
-make_folders.py - creates the necessary directories if they do not already exist

-make_augment_functions.py - contains the functions used to create augmented images and masks

-make_augmentations.py - creates augmented images and masks

-bee_crops.py - divides images into crops, then saves these crops into another folder.
-Use if you want to create cropped hair masks from the images.

-remove_background.py - artificially removes the backgrounds from bee images and saves those images into a separate folder.
-Use if you believe black backgrounds will improve segmentation over the original backgrounds.

-classes.py - contains the Python classes used by the other scripts

-functions.py - contains most of the functions used by the other scripts

-paths.py - contains file paths used by the other scripts

 ### How to upload images: